Manage Block Storage volumes with the Linode API

 Delete a volume

 Remove a volume from your account with a DELETE request.
-If the volume is attached to a Compute Instance, you will have to detach it before it can be deleted:
+If the volume is attached to a Linode, you will have to detach it before it can be deleted:

 curl -H "Authorization: Bearer $token" \